Raihan93-coder/HTB-writeups/dog/Writeup.md

 - The ssh and http ports are open

 ## 🖥️Step 2 (Web enumeration)
-- Used Gobuster to enumerate the webpage
+- Used dirsearch to enumerate the webpage
   ```bash
   dirsearch -u http://dog.htb/
   ```